 By linking urban connections to a smaller, slow-paced setting, a Weaver’s Pond address provides you with a calm home base for excursions big and small.
 Your commute home from a hectic workday ends with a view of our twin lakes, peace and quiet, and your family.

 Upon completion, Weaver’s Pond will feature more than 650 quality-crafted single-family homes at various price points.
-We are proud of our select builders, including Dan Ryan Builders and the Lakewinds at Weaver’s Pond Custom Builder Team.
+We are proud to be working with our select builder, Dan Ryan Builders.

 In the early 1900s, America relied on the railroad for its business and pleasure travel.
 Zebulon was born in 1906 to fill such a need.